Resume

 Scanning Technician: Editing 3D data in GeoMagic Studio for 3D printing, reverse engineering, digital use, etc.

-Tea Associate: Assisted Chinese tea import and distribution company with education, purchasing, marketing, packaging, and tea tasting/analysis.
+Tea Associate: Chinese tea import and distribution company with education, purchasing, marketing, packaging, and tea tasting/analysis.

 Residential Coordinator and Field Teaching Assistant: Supervised High School Ecological Research camp.